MathiasReker/php-svg-optimizer/README.md

 ## Package

-> To ensure robustness when using the library, it's crucial to handle exceptions, as invalid or malformed SVG files
-> could lead to runtime errors.
-Catching these exceptions will allow you to manage potential issues gracefully and
-> prevent your application from crashing.
+> To follow best practices in production environments, it is recommended to catch exceptions when using this library.
+> Doing so ensures that your application can handle unexpected input gracefully and avoid unintended crashes.

 ### Example specifying rules